JDIS/write-ups/nuitduhack/invest/README.md

 ```
 > unzip word.docx
 > grep -i -r ndh word
+NDH[59rRS57bd5WH8RxgPbRS27q89a5bWrjL]
 ```

-:partyhat:! `NDH[59rRS57bd5WH8RxgPbRS27q89a5bWrjL]`
+:partyhat:

 Flag acquired.

-Bonus: first team to submit it.
+Bonus: we were the first team to submit it.